CHANDRA COST PROPOSAL COMMON ERRORS

 - Incomplete Institution Administrative Contact information.
 This includes incomplete mailing addresses.

-and their e-mail address must be provided.
+and their e-mail address should be provided when available.

 Chandra Cost Proposal Budget Form Errors